ruvnet/promptlang/README.md

 Disable explanations: The ability to disable any explanations or additional text other than the response from the language.
 Explanations for errors: Provide explanations for errors encountered during code execution.

+## Purpose

+1. **Simplicity and human-readability**: PromptLang's syntax is straightforward and designed to be easily understood by humans, making it accessible to beginners and experienced programmers alike.
+Its simple structure allows for easy learning and fast adoption.
+2. **AI and NLP integration**: PromptLang is tailored for use in AI systems and natural language processing tasks.
+The language can be designed to work well with AI models, making it easier for developers to create and manage AI applications.
+3. **Interoperability**: PromptLang can be designed to integrate seamlessly with various platforms, including APIs, data sources, WebAssembly (WASM) containers, and cloud services.
+This allows developers to connect their applications with existing services and technologies easily.
+4. **Use in prompts**: The language is designed to work well as part of a prompt, allowing developers to effectively use AI models like ChatGPT to process and interpret PromptLang code snippets.
+This can lead to an efficient collaboration between human developers and AI models.
+5. **Customizability**: As a custom language, PromptLang can be adapted and expanded to suit specific use cases and requirements.
+Developers can add new features, libraries, and integrations to make the language more powerful and versatile.

 ## How to Initialize PromptLang
 To start using PromptLang, copy and paste the following prompt into your conversation with ChatGPT